zainulabdean/Selenium-Test/README.md

 3- Running the Tests.

-option 1: run command " mvn clean test" at the root directory of this project ----- option 2 : or run the SeleniumTestCase file.
+option 1: run command " mvn clean test" at the root directory of this project ----- option 2 : or run the services.SeleniumTestCase file.